loopbackio/loopback.io/pages/zh/lb2/Learn-more.md

 {% include note.html content="

-**Check out the [LoopBack Developer Forum](https://groups.google.com/forum/#!forum/loopbackjs) on Google Groups**, a place where devlopers can ask questions, discuss LoopBack, and how they are using it.
+**Check out the [LoopBack Developer Forum](https://groups.google.com/forum/#!forum/loopbackjs) on Google Groups**, a place where developers can ask questions, discuss LoopBack, and how they are using it.

 " %}